creeperbit/woo-tabs-accordion/readme.md

 - Compatible with any theme.
 - And much more options.

-## Plugin Development

-If you're a theme author, plugin author, or just a code hobbyist, you can follow the development of this plugin on it's [GitHub repository](https://github.com/creeperbit/woo-tabs-accordion).

 ## License

 This project is licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.